Maryland State Fair

-The Maryland State Fair is the annual state fair for the state of Maryland.
-It is held at the Maryland State Fairgrounds located near the intersection of York and Timonium roads in Timonium.
-As of 2006, the fair is an 11-day event, customarily beginning in late August and ending around Labor Day.
+The Maryland State Fair is an annual event held in the state of Maryland.
+It is hosted at the Maryland State Fairgrounds, located near York and Timonium roads in Timonium.
+As of 2006, the fair has been traditionally scheduled for a duration of 11 days.
+It typically begins in late August and concludes around Labor Day."

 History

 On Tuesday, September 17, 1878.
-Grafton Marsh Bosley hosted a series of contests and a ball to benefit yellow fever sufferers a his property north of Towson.
+Grafton Marsh Bosley hosted a series of contests and a ball to benefit yellow fever sufferers at his property north of Towson.
 The following year, 1879, the fair was moved to its current location in Timonium and was held from September 9 through September 12.
-In 1906, the Lutherville Fair merged with the Pimlico Fair and since then, came to be known as the Maryland State Fair.
+In 1906, the Lutherville Fair merged with the Pimlico Fair and became what is known now as the Maryland State Fair.
 The fair was suspended from 1943 through 1945 during World War II.
 In 1999, the fair increased its functionality to 11 days.

 The New York Times reported that on October 14, 1870, President Rutherford B. Hayes would go to Frederick to attend the "Maryland State Fair."
 In 1878, after several unsuccessful attempts to establish an ongoing fair at other locations around Baltimore, a group of Maryland businessmen operated a successful fair on a 4 acre site in Lutherville, Maryland.
 Despite its success, the Lutherville Fair was short-lived because an extension of the Northern Central Railroad (the former Baltimore and Susquehanna Railroad) was being constructed through the middle of the fairgrounds.

 Their success in Lutherville, however, gave the operators resolve to establish an annual fair, and in December 1878, they incorporated as the Agricultural Society of Baltimore County.
 The corporation leased a 37 acre plot of land on the old Baltimore and York Turnpike on what was then known as "the Timonium Estate."
 The first fair was held at its new home September 9–12, 1879.
 The Northern Central Railroad, the reason behind the closure of the Lutherville Fair, was now the primary source of transportation for fairgoers from Baltimore City to the south to the Timonium Fairgrounds during the rest of the century.
 Other fairgoers walked or rode horses, wagons, carriages, and carts to the fairgrounds using the Turnpike and its southern end of Greenmount Avenue.
 Later visitors used the old #8 electric street car line of the old United Railway and Electric Company, known after 1935 as the Baltimore Transit Company.
 After the last street car rode its course down York Road and Greenmount Avenue to Catonsville in 1963, diesel buses brought visitors to the fair in addition to the thousands of cars parked on acres of lots around the grounds for that last week of summer.